joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

 - Do you think `~/Desktop` an absolute or relative path?
 Why?

 - In the terminal, use the `open` command to open up your home directory.
-Then, create a new file inside with the name `test-directory`.
+Then, create a new folder inside with the name `test-directory`.

   In the terminal, what command can you use to see this new directory?

-- In the Finder, delete the `test-directory`.
-(Do not delete any other folders!)
+- In the Finder, delete the `test-directory`. _(Do not delete any other folders!)_

   In the terminal, run the following command and then look to your Finder window.